THE ENGINE UNDER THE HOOD

 jNetWorks

-800 Gbps line-rate capture.
-DPDK and Napatech SmartNIC support.
-Full L2–L7 dissection.
-Out-of-band token stream feeding ExaViewer, persistent storage, and ML pipelines simultaneously — without touching the packet path.
+Designed for 800 Gbps line-rate capture with DPDK and Napatech SmartNIC backends and full L2–L7 dissection.
+The out-of-band token stream feeds Lynx, persistent storage, and ML pipelines simultaneously — without touching the packet path.
+Core API is Apache 2.0; hardware backends are commercial.

 • Linux · Apache 2.0 + Commercial